2710 Monitoring Visits and Contacts

 2710.5 Actions Required After Monitoring

-Case workers report and discuss with the provider any problems or deficiencies in service provision and strive to resolve the problems.
-See Section 2736.1, Reporting Service Delivery Issues, for detailed instructions for handling service delivery issues.
+Caseworkers report and discuss with the provider any problems or deficiencies in service provision and strive to resolve them.
+Review Section 2736.1, Reporting Service Delivery Issues, for detailed instructions for handling service delivery issues.

-Individuals receiving Community Attendant Services (CAS) are eligible for personal attendant services (PAS) under the provisions of §1929(b) of the Social Security Act.
-The act requires the case worker to monitor the home and community care provided under the State plan and specified in the “ICCP” (Individual Community Care Plan).
-This monitoring must involve visiting each individual’s home or community setting where care is being provided not less often than once every 90 days.
+People receiving Community Attendant Services (CAS) are eligible for personal attendant services (PAS) under the provisions of Section 1929(b) of the Social Security Act.
+The act requires the caseworker to monitor the home and community care by visiting each person’s home or community setting where care is being provided at least once every 90 days.

-An HHSC case worker must meet this requirement by conducting a face-to-face visit with the individual receiving CAS in the individual’s home or community setting where CAS services or State Plan services included in the individual’s Individual Service Plan (ISP) are being provided.
-This face-to-face visit must occur not less often than once every 90 days.
-The 90 day visit will be for the purpose of monitoring the individual’s satisfaction of services.
+An HHSC caseworker must meet this requirement by conducting a face-to-face visit with the person receiving CAS in the person’s home or community setting where CAS services are being provided.
+This face-to-face visit must occur at least once every 90 days.
+The 90-day visit will be for monitoring the person’s satisfaction with services.

-The Texas Health and Human Services Commission (HHSC) is required to make every reasonable attempt to complete the CAS monitoring, as the Social Security Act requires.
-In order to meet the reasonable attempt requirement, case workers must adhere to the following guidelines:
+The Texas Health and Human Services Commission (HHSC) must make every reasonable attempt to complete the CAS monitoring, as the Social Security Act requires.
+To meet the reasonable attempt requirement, caseworkers must adhere to the following guidelines:

-• The 90-day monitoring must be completed at least every 90 days with the individual or primary caregiver in the location where services are delivered.
+• The 90-day monitoring must be completed at least every 90 days with the person or primary caregiver present in the location where services are delivered.

-• All attempts to contact the individual must be documented in the case record to support the efforts to meet the federal requirement.
-A 90-day monitoring contact may not be made with an employee of the provider serving the individual.
+• All attempts to contact the person must be documented to support the efforts to meet the federal requirement.
+A 90-day monitoring contact may not be made with an employee of the provider serving the person.

 • If the 90-day monitoring visit becomes delinquent, it must still be completed at the earliest possible opportunity.
-The case record must contain ongoing documentation of attempts to contact the individual until the monitoring is actually completed.
+The caseworker must document all attempts to contact the person and the reason for the delay until the monitoring is completed.

-Federal law specifically requires visits every 90 days, not every three months.
+Federal law specifically requires home visits every 90 days, not every three months.
 This 90-day deadline will usually be one or two days short of three calendar months.
-Example: If a CAS case is monitored March 15, the next monitoring visit must be on or before June 13 (the 90th day after March 15).
-See Appendix XVIII, Time Calculation.
+Example: If a CAS case is monitored on March 15, the next monitoring visit must be on or before June 13, the 90th day after March 15.
+Review Appendix XVIII, Time Calculation.

-For CAS cases, the case worker sets the initial 90-day home visit schedule from the date within 90 days of the initial start of care (SOC), as determined by the regional nurse and documented on Form 2101, Authorization for Community Care Services, in the Service Authorization System Online (SASO).
-The case worker is not required to conduct a 90-day monitor home visit prior to the SOC date determined by the regional nurse.
-Once the initial SOC has been determined, the case worker sets subsequent 90-day monitors using the Deadline Calculation Chart within Appendix XVIII to calculate when the next 90-day monitoring visit is due.
-It is recommended that case workers conduct the annual reassessment simultaneously with the 90-day monitor due prior to the first annual reassessment to align future 90-day monitors due at the annual reassessment.
+For CAS cases, HHSC staff sets the initial 90-day home visit schedule from the date within 90 days of the initial start of care (SOC), as determined by the regional nurse and documented on Form 2101, Authorization for Community Care Services, in the Service Authorization System Online (SASO).
+The caseworker is not required to conduct a 90-day monitor home visit before the SOC date determined by the regional nurse.
+Once the initial SOC has been determined, HHSC staff sets subsequent 90-day monitors using the Deadline Calculation Chart within Appendix XVIII to calculate when the next 90-day monitoring visit is due.
+It is recommended that caseworkers conduct the annual reassessment simultaneously with the 90-day monitor due before the first annual reassessment to align future 90-day monitors due at the annual reassessment.

 All 90-day monitors must be recorded on Form 2314, Satisfaction and Service Monitoring, in the Service Authorization System Online (SASO) Monitoring Wizard.
-Use the coding for entry into the SAS Monitoring Wizard.
-See Section 7300, Service Authorization System (SAS) Wizards and Use Requirements, or the SASO Help File for assistance in completing the SASO monitoring visit.
+Review Section 7300, Service Authorization System (SAS) Wizards and Use Requirements, and Section 8170, Service Authorization System Help File, for help completing the SASO monitoring visit.

-Inform the Medicaid for the Elderly and People with Disabilities (MEPD) specialist of any changes that may affect the eligibility of a CAS individual.
+Inform Medicaid for the Elderly and People with Disabilities (MEPD) of any changes that may affect the eligibility of a CAS person.

 2712 Six-Month Monitoring Contacts

-When a six-month monitoring contact is required but a home visit is not required by the region, the contact may be completed by telephone.
-If the individual does not have a telephone or cannot communicate by telephone, and a caregiver or relative can tell the case worker about the individual's condition, service needs and the adequacy of service delivery, the contact may be with a caregiver or responsible relative.
-If contact cannot be made by telephone with the individual, caregiver or responsible relative, a face-to-face visit is required.
-The first attempted contact should be at least seven days before the contact due date.
-All attempts to contact the individual must be documented in the case record.
+When a six-month monitoring contact is required but a home visit is not, the contact may be completed by phone.
+If the person does not have a phone or cannot communicate by phone, and a caregiver or relative can tell the caseworker about the person's condition, service needs and the adequacy of service delivery, the contact may be with a caregiver or responsible relative.
+If contact cannot be made by phone with the person, caregiver or responsible relative, a face-to-face visit is required.
+All attempts to contact the person must be documented.

-Before a face-to-face or telephone contact is made with someone other than the individual, make at least two attempted contacts with the individual.
-Document all attempts in the case record.
-For a priority status individual, two attempted contacts are defined as:
+Before a face-to-face or phone contact is made with someone other than the person, make at least two attempted contacts with the person.
+Document all attempts to contact the person.

 During each six-month monitoring contact, ask about the:

-• current condition and situation of the individual; and
+• current condition and situation of the person; and

 • appropriate delivery of services.

-• telephone contact indicates a significant change and the case worker cannot adequately assess the situation without a home visit (see Section 2721, Functional Changes);
+• phone contact shows a significant change and the caseworker cannot adequately assess the situation without a home visit Review Section 2721, Functional Changes;

-• contact indicates a need to add a service or increase hours (see Section 2663.2, Determining When a Home Visit is Necessary for Other Services); or
+• contact shows a need to add a service or increase hours Review Section 2663.2, Determining When a Home Visit is Necessary for Other Services; or

-• individual indicates dissatisfaction with services and the case worker cannot adequately assess the situation without a home visit.
+• person shows dissatisfaction with services and the caseworker cannot adequately assess the situation without a home visit.

-A face-to-face contact is not required if the individual requests a decrease in hours, unless eligibility could be affected.
+A face-to-face contact is not required if the person requests a decrease in hours unless eligibility could be affected.

 2720 Interim Changes